SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

 * For example, you can try writing your own responses and telling them to someone.I cannot say what they asked for the technical portion.You should practice building a project quickly by yourself _"friend's"_

  anything.
-Don't go overboard, but practicing coding can help you remember the small things that can be hard to remember (like syntax)
+Don't go overboard, but practicing coding can help you remember the small things that can be hard to remember (likesyntax)
 Make sure to keep a document and write down your thought process as you do it.